 Bonus Payout

-1. There will be one bonus pay-out in December.
-It will be based on the anticipated year-end net revenue for the association.
+1. If there is a net gain in a fiscal year, MHCA will consider offering bonuses to employees.
+It will be based on the year-end net revenue for the association and paid in the first February payroll.

 2. With an understanding that staff not only works to increase revenue, they also strive to be cost effective which impacts the association’s net revenue.